StilgarISCA/ClassicArcadeProjects/_posts/2017-02-19-Wiring-is-Tedious.md

 I'm using an iPac board to convert the button presses into keystrokes that MAME will understand.
 I wanted that to look nice too, so unlike all the other boards, I mounted this one on the side of the cabinet instead of on the flat slide-out piece.
 This also allowed me to neatly arrange the wires from the control panels.

 I had preprogramed all the button locations on the iPac a head of time, and that ended up being a wasted effort.
 During preprograming I hadn't considered the physical orientation of the wires in relation to the iPac terminals.
-It was easier just to put the wires in where they made sense and then just reprogram Mame to match up with the wires after the fact.
+It was easier just to put the wires in where they made sense and then just reprogram MAME to match up with the wires after the fact.

 {% include image.html
             img="img/tnf-ipac-neat-wires.jpg"